replicatedhq/help-center/content/api/integration-api/status-api.md

 aliases : [docs/reference/integration-api/status-api]
 ---

-The Status API provides a method for user applications to update the status of an application during it's startup lifecycle.
+The Status API provides a method for user applications to update the status of an application during its startup lifecycle.
 For applications with multiple startup steps, this can be used to inform users of long-running actions such as migrations and bootstrapping.
 The Status API can also aid in debugging by giving users insight into the application startup phase they experienced an issue with.

 ## Status API Endpoint